 - APIs with idempotency, exponential backoff, and random jitter

 - low latency with caching

-- UserProfile Service has the challenge to serve users in increasing types (driver, rider, restaurant owner, eater, etc) and user schemas in different locations
+- UserProfile Service has the challenge to serve users in increasing types (driver, rider, restaurant owner, eater, etc) and user schemas in different regions and countries.

 - Apple Push Notifications Service (not quite reliable)